Skip to content

 Mar 24, 2026

 Each case measures two outcomes: false negatives (vulnerabilities the tool fails to detect) and false positives (secure code paths the tool incorrectly flags).
+Every case after the first pairs the vulnerable endpoint with a sanitized variant the tool should leave alone.
 The three tools under test:

-• Semgrep matches patterns syntactically, with taint-analysis support and broader inter-procedural coverage in Semgrep Code, its paid commercial edition.
+• Semgrep matches patterns syntactically and offers a taint mode for local dataflow.
+Its paid commercial edition, Semgrep Code, adds broader inter-procedural coverage.
 Results below distinguish Semgrep CE and Semgrep Code where they diverge.

-• CodeQL runs semantic analysis through a dedicated query language; we use its default java/xss rule.
-Free for open-source repositories, requires GitHub Advanced Security for private repos.
+• CodeQL runs semantic analysis through a dedicated query language.
+We use its default java/xss rule.
+Free for open-source repositories.
+Private repos require GitHub Advanced Security.

 • OpenTaint interprets Semgrep-style patterns as dataflow queries — metavariables are tracked as program values, not syntactic placeholders.
 Runs whole-program analysis against a build artifact, which is what enables the deeper tracking shown in the later cases.
 Java and Kotlin today, Apache 2.0 / MIT licensed.